Part-time CFO services that give you full-time grip on the numbers

 See also: Companies House audit exemption thresholds (gov.uk)Company size and micro-entity thresholds (gov.uk)Book a free 30-minute call

-How much does a fractional CFO cost compared with a full-time hire?
+How much do CFO outsourcing services cost versus a full-time hire?

-A fractional CFO costs a fraction of a permanent one because you pay for a defined block of senior time each month rather than a full salary, employer National Insurance, pension and benefits.
+Part-time CFO services cost a fraction of a permanent hire because you pay for a defined block of senior time each month rather than a full salary, employer National Insurance, pension and benefits.
 A full-time finance director in the UK is a senior six-figure commitment once total package is counted; a fractional arrangement lets you access the same calibre of judgement for the hours you genuinely need.

-At Zmartly the work sits inside fixed monthly pricing of £99, £199 or £499 depending on scope, with one-off project work available for a specific fundraise or model build.
-There is no hourly meter running and no surprise add-ons, which matters when you are already carrying the cost of growth.
+At Zmartly the work sits inside fixed monthly pricing of £129, £250 or £499 depending on scope, with one-off project work available for a specific fundraise or model build.
+There is no hourly meter running and no surprise add-ons, which keeps CFO services predictable when you are already carrying the cost of growth.
 Billing is rolling monthly with a 30-day money-back guarantee, so you can scale the support up as the business grows and down if plans change, without an annual lock-in.

 The other saving is timing.
 Hiring a full-time CFO too early means paying for capacity you cannot yet use; hiring one too late means scrambling for clean numbers when an investor or lender appears.
-A fractional model lets you match senior finance cost to the stage you are actually at, then convert to full-time only when the workload truly demands it.
+CFO outsourcing services let you match senior finance cost to the stage you are actually at, then convert to full-time only when the workload truly demands it.

 These terms get used interchangeably, but they describe different commitments.
 A fractional CFO is an ongoing, part-time relationship: the same senior person stays with your business month after month, building real knowledge of your numbers and strategy.
-An interim CFO is a temporary full-time placement to cover a gap, for example after a departure or through a transaction, and leaves once the gap is closed.
+Interim CFO services are a temporary, usually full-time placement to cover a gap, for example after a departure or through a transaction, and end once the gap is closed.

 Part-time CFO usually means the same thing as fractional in everyday use, though some people use it to describe a single employee working reduced hours rather than an external adviser.
 Outsourced CFO emphasises that the function sits outside your payroll entirely, delivered by a firm rather than an individual on your books.
 The practical distinction that matters to you is continuity and accountability: you want one named person who owns the forward-looking numbers and stays put, not a rotating queue.

-That is the model we run.
-You work with a single named, ACCA-qualified accountant who owns your financial picture, with replies guaranteed within 72 hours.
+That is how our fractional CFO services work.
+You work with a single named, qualified accountant who owns your financial picture, with replies guaranteed within 72 hours.
 For UK founders this also means one adviser who understands both your domestic obligations and any cross-border structure, so nothing falls between two sets of books.
 If you are weighing up whether to bring this in now or wait, our guide on the future of fractional finance sets out where the model is heading and who it suits.

 See also: The future of fractional CFOsHow a fractional CFO supports a fundraise